When your dog starts to exhibit unusual behavior or seems under the weather, you may wonder if there is something wrong with him or her.

 However, chihuahuas can also have a health problem called hydrocephalus.
 Hydrocephalus means that there are too many fluids in the skull.
 These fluids put pressure on the brain and can cause developmental problems and epilepsy.

-It is important to diagnose hydrocephalus in puppies so that the vet can perform a surgery to reduce the swelling.
+It is important to diagnose hydrocephalus in puppies so that a veterinary neurologist can provide interventions as needed.

 It is important to distinguish between a molera (normal) and hydrocephalus (abnormal).